 SEBI (Delisting of Equity Shares) Regulations, 2009, regulates the conditions and the procedure by which it is possible to delist the securities of a listed entity.

 The delisting regulations provide for an exit opportunity for existing shareholders at a price determined through the reverse book-building process.

 The exit opportunity thus ensures a fair bargain for the minority shareholders.

 SEBI, recently through its SEBI (Delisting of Equity Shares) (Amendment) Regulations, 2018, has amended the delisting regulations.

 The amendment provides that these regulations shall not apply to any delisting of equity shares of a listed entity made pursuant to a resolution plan approved under IBC, provided any of the following two conditions are fulfilled: one, the resolution plan lays down specific procedures to complete the delisting; or two, the resolution plan provides exit opportunity to the existing public shareholders at a specified price, which shall not be less than the liquidation value ascribed in accordance with Section 53 of IBC.

 However, where existing promoters/any of the shareholders, whether directly or indirectly, are allowed exit at a higher price (that is, higher than the liquidation value), the public shareholders shall receive no less.

-A careless concern The amendment assures that the public shareholders will get a minimum of liquidation value if the corporate debtor is sought to be delisted, pursuant to a resolution plan.
+The amendment assures that the public shareholders will get a minimum of liquidation value if the corporate debtor is sought to be delisted, pursuant to a resolution plan.
 Interestingly, the expression “liquidation value to equity-holders” sounds like an oxymoron in the context of insolvent liquidations.